-23 Briefly explain how agreements establishing 'selective' distribution systems are assessed differently under antitrust law.
+25 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
+Must the criteria for selection be published?

 There are no rules either in the Anti-Monopoly Law or the competition provisions in other laws or regulations that specifically address selective distribution systems.